 In the age of rapid technological advancement, some vital skills of technologies our students should acquire from school to cope with the next industrial revolution.

-To implement such curriculum in addition to the existing curriculum with the availability of e-learning facilities a holistic strategical approach is required.
-There are some massive challenges is waiting to implement such skill-based curriculum.
-The teaching-learning process, environment, resource, teacher, assessment and overall curriculum must be reshaped.
-More precisely we need to focus on three most prioritized courses of action which are formative assessment along with interactive teaching-learning method, self-motivated and well-trained teachers, and visionary educational leaders to ensure quality education.
+To implement such a curriculum in addition to the existing curriculum with the availability of e-learning facilities a holistic strategical approach is required.
+There are some massive challenges in waiting to implement such a skill-based curriculum.
+The teaching-learning process, environment, resource, teacher, assessment, and overall curriculum must be reshaped.
+More precisely we need to focus on the three most prioritized courses of action which are formative assessment along with interactive teaching-learning method, self-motivated and well-trained teachers, and visionary educational leaders to ensure quality education.

 There is a need to develop class-based and subject-based quality learning materials (including self-learning & subsidiary materials) for both teachers and students.

-Considering these aforementioned issues Alo Bhubon Trust initiated its project on education named “PolliPathshala” to promote e-learning facilities within the school of the rural area and to diminish educational quality discrimination between rural and urban educational system.
-The founder chairman of Alo Bhubon Trust Prof. Dr Golam Abu Zakaria has a long history of working in the education sectors of rural areas such as the development of primary and secondary school since 1999.
+Considering these aforementioned issues Alo Bhubon Trust initiated its project on education named “PolliPathshala” to promote e-learning facilities within the school of the rural area and to diminish educational quality discrimination between rural and urban educational systems.
+The founder chairman of Alo Bhubon Trust Prof. Dr. Golam Abu Zakaria has a long history of working in the education sectors of rural areas such as the development of primary and secondary schools since 1999.

-The ultimate objectives of “PolliPathshala” is the establishment of entrepreneurship using the resource in the underprivileged remote areas through identity and developing skilled manpower, to compete in the real globalized world.
+The ultimate objective of “PolliPathshala” is the establishment of entrepreneurship using the resource in the underprivileged remote areas through identity and developing skilled manpower, to compete in the real globalized world.